 This section lists some of the key statistically significant patterns found in the sample of 150,000 bug reports.
-These findings can be presented in interfaces of bug tracking systems (see the right part of Figure 1).
-A sample of our key findings are listed below:
+These findings can be presented in interfaces of bug tracking systems (see the right part of Figure 1.
+Our key findings are listed below: